-- An explicit phonics program developed by Access Literacy, deriving from the research of Orton-Gillingham; - Curriculum informed by the Core Knowledge Sequence in grades K-8 for literature, history and geography, science, the fine arts, and an overarching cultural literacy; - Singapore Mathematics (the Dimensions series) from Kindergarten through pre-algebra; - Art of Problem Solving (for Algebra I/II) and Weeks & Adkins and Euclid (for Geometry); - Upper-level mathematics courses featuring textbooks such as Precalculus by Michael Sullivan, Trigonometry by I.M.
-Gelfand and Mark Saul, Calculus: An Intuitive and Physical Approach by Morris Kline, and Calculus by James Stewart. - Systematic grammar instruction using the Well-Ordered Language curriculum from Classic Academic Press and the Wordly Wise Curriculum from Educators Publishing Service; - Systematic writing instruction using the Structure and Style curriculum from the Institute for Excellence in Writing; - Latin, beginning in grade six, through grade nine;
+- An explicit phonics program developed by Access Literacy, deriving from the research of Orton-Gillingham; - Curriculum informed by the Core Knowledge Sequence in grades K-8 for literature, history and geography, science, the fine arts, and an overarching cultural literacy; - Singapore Mathematics (the Dimensions series) from Kindergarten through pre-algebra; - Art of Problem Solving (for Algebra I/II) and Weeks & Adkins and Euclid (for Geometry); - Systematic grammar instruction using the Well-Ordered Language curriculum from Classic Academic Press and the Wordly Wise Curriculum from Educators Publishing Service; - Systematic writing instruction using the Structure and Style curriculum from the Institute for Excellence in Writing; - Latin, beginning in grade six, through grade nine;

-- The upper school curriculum featured by the Hillsdale College charter school partnership and contained in the Hillsdale K-12 Program Guide: A Comprehensive Scope and Sequence; - A separate but allied sequence of ancient history through the twentieth century drawing heavily on the reading of primary sources; - Required courses in composition, government, economics, and moral philosophy; - The writing of a senior thesis.
+- The upper school curriculum featured by the Hillsdale College charter school partnership and contained in the Hillsdale K-12Program Guide: A Comprehensive Scope and Sequence; - A separate but allied sequence of ancient history through the twentieth century drawing heavily on the reading of primary sources; - Required courses in composition, government, economics, and moral philosophy; - The writing of a senior thesis.

 A school, like any other human endeavor, allows for a variety of styles and personalities, particularly in a K-12 setting.
-Yet whether teaching through interrogative questioning, Socratic discussion, or having students demonstrate mastery of the material as in poetry recitations, spelling bees, or working math problems at the board, NICA will expect classrooms to be led by teachers who are kind-hearted subject matter experts and who deliver well-structured, contentrich lessons.
+Yet whether teaching through interrogative questioning, Socratic discussion, or having students demonstrate mastery of the material as in poetry recitations, spelling bees, or working math problems at the board, NICA will expect classrooms to be led by teachers who are kind-hearted subject matter experts and who deliver well-structured, content-rich lessons.